jollyridhi/CampusNext/README.md

-# Stepwise
+# CampusNext
 >  — a step-by-step event/workflow tracker.

 ## About
-**Stepwise**  is a lightweight app for listing and tracking upcoming events with role-based access (Admin / Super Admin / Normal User).
+**CampusNext**  is a lightweight app for listing and tracking upcoming events with role-based access (Admin / Super Admin / Normal User).
 Users can view, like, filter and export events.
 Admins can add/edit/delete events, and Super Admin can approve/deny special requests.

 ---